ChadAMiller/hungergames/README.md

 *    I tend to code all at once in single sessions, so whatever you want to do, you're probably not duplicating my work.
 This is especially true if I posted the Issue myself.
 If you want to do something, go for it.

-*    `python tester.py Player.py` must pass at all times.
+*    `python unittest.py` must pass at all times.
+If your code is failing tests but you believe there is an error in the test, post a comment with your pull request or open an Issue (even if you know how to fix it; I want to know if my understanding of the game is wrong).

 *    Any instance of `Game.py` must conform to the official rules 100%.
 Any player-visible difference between `Game.py` and the official rules is a bug.